Improving the Transferability of Adversarial Attacks on Face Recognition with Diverse Parameters Augmentation: Introduction

 \section{Introduction}

 Owing to the relentless progress in deep learning, Face Recognition (FR) has achieved substantial advancements \cite{facenet, cosface, arcface, partial_fc, idiff_face, DBLP:conf/cvpr/LiGLHBYYS23}.
-Nevertheless, the susceptibility of contemporary FR models to adversarial attacks raises a significant security concern.
+However, the inherent vulnerabilities in existing FR models pose significant security risks \cite{das2021towards, amel, zhou2022generative, iadg, narayan2023df, wang2024disentangle, zhou2024test}, with adversarial attacks emerging as one of the critical concerns.
 Therefore, there is an urgent need to bolster the resilience of FR models against adversarial face examples to reveal and address the vulnerabilities.

 As a result, numerous research efforts have been focused on this area.
 Several adversarial attacks have been developed to create adversarial face examples with features like stealthiness \cite{semantic_adv, tip_im, low_key, amt_gan, clip2protect}, transferability \cite{dfanet, sibling_attack, bpfa, adv_restore}, and the capacity for physical attacks \cite{adv_makeup, at3d, cvpr23_opt_attack}.
 These initiatives are aimed at improving the effectiveness of adversarial attacks on FR.
 Nevertheless, the transferability of these adversarial attacks remains limited.
 To enhance the transferability of adversarial attacks, augmentation emerges as one of the most effective methods.
 As illustrated in \cref{fig:motivation}, augmentation-based adversarial attack consists of three augmentation types: input-based \cite{dim, ssa6, sia, bsr}, feature-based \cite{dfanet, bpfa}, and parameter-based \cite{lgv, sasd}.